-The Norwegian regulations for capital adequacy build on standards for calculating capital adequacy established by the Bank for International Settlements (BIS).
-The purpose of the capital requirement regulations is to strengthen the stability of the financial system through
+Regulations for capital adequacy build on standards for calculating capital adequacy established by the Bank for International Settlements (BIS).
+The purpose of the capital requirement regulations (CRR) is to strengthen the stability of the financial system through

 - more risk-sensitive capital requirements

 - better risk management and control

 - closer supervision

 - more information to the market.